-- Hunters and those accompanying hunters must wear hunter orange at all times while hunting on private land.
+- Deer hunters and those accompanying deer hunters are required to wear a minimum of 500 square inches of hunter orange at all times while hunting on public lands.

-- Legal hunting hours are from one half-hour before sunrise to one-half hour after sunset.
+- Hunting hours are considered as one-half hour before sunrise to one-half hour after sunset.